uccmisl/dashc/README.md

 ## Installation

-dashc was tested in Ubuntu 16.04/16.10/17.04/17.10/18.04 with x64 architecture and in Ubuntu 16.04.3 with ARM architecture (Raspberry Pi 2/3).
+dashc had been used in Ubuntu 16.04/16.10/17.04/17.10/18.04 with x64 architecture (continuously for an ~1 year), in Ubuntu 16.04.3 with Raspberry Pi 2/3 (briefly), in macOS High Sierra 10.13 (briefly).

-dashc was compiled and briefly tested in macOS High Sierra 10.13, but git, m4 and opam packages have to be installed before running ./configure.
-Instructions about opam installation can be found at this page <https://opam.ocaml.org/doc/Install.html#OSX>.

-To install (./configure will ask for a sudo password to install opam package manager):
+To install (./configure might ask for a sudo password to install opam, m4, git):

 ```bash
 ./configure